funcx-faas/helm-chart/README.md

      helm dependency update funcx
     ```
 3. Create your own `values.yaml` inside the Git ignored directory `deployed_values/`
+     [forward reference to the two different values sections later on in this
+      document: should I just have the three lines mentioned here? or should I
+      be copy-pasting a huge example?]
 4. Obtain Globus Client ID and Secret.
 These secrets need to exist in the
    correct Globus Auth app.
 Ask for access to the credentials by contacting
    https://github.com/BenGalewsky or sending a message to the `dev` funcx Slack